8 ways to leverage someone else’s network

 When you write an article for someone else’s site, you’re providing an opportunity for your ideal readers to sample your writing.

 In addition, your host will most likely include a link to your book on Amazon or another retail site as part of your short guest blogger bio.
-(Learn the other reasons I love guest blogging in “4 reasons to embrace guest blogging.”)
+(Think that because you write fiction that guest blogging isn’t for you?
+Au contraire!
+Here’s how to turn guest blogging into your weapon.)

 Be careful to deliver a quality article that you’ve edited and carefully proofread.
 This isn’t an opportunity to “phone it in.”
 This should be a showpiece, not something you did so you could cross it off a list.